2 September 2022

 Key outputs over the years

-- Teleworking has taken off in all EU countries with over a third of those in employment starting to work remotely at the outset of the COVID-19 pandemic, many with limited or no previous experience of working in this way.
+- Teleworking took off in all EU countries with over a third of those in employment starting to work remotely at the outset of the COVID-19 pandemic, many with limited or no previous experience of working in this way.

 - The European Union Labour Force Survey (EU-LFS) distinguishes between workers who work ‘usually’ from home and those who do so ‘sometimes’.
 The surge in telework in 2020 was driven by an increase of people working usually from home.
 Prior to the pandemic, working sometimes from home was more common in most countries and in 2020 remained at similar levels as in 2019.
 In 2020, working usually from home became the more typical arrangement.